Plug In ICA’s STAGES biennial 2021 presents:

 This is the third iteration of the STAGES biennial presented by Plug In Institute of Contemporary Art.
 This year’s exhibition focuses on a Tailings Pool, a temporary public art project by Tsēmā Igharas, which will take place offsite at 87 Higgins Ave from September 17 to October 3, 2021.

 An inviting, shimmery turquoise pool of water or a festering cesspool of toxicity?
 That is the question being offered by Tsēmā, whose work satirizes our insatiable consumption of natural resources.
 Hiding in plain sight, making it all seem safe, are bodies of water that mining companies dot the landscape with to hold or ‘sanitize’ their work.
 More commonly, in our suburban environment, we see retention ponds, pools of water that capture the pollutants and a feeble attempt to make safe what is unsafe.
 Tailings Pool is an invitation to ponder our relationship with reality and fantasy, how we hide what we don’t like with what we wish it could be.
-Tsēmā‘s Tailings Pool will invite the audience to a ditzy, kitschy, campy pool party that will be an active exploration of how we engage with the uncomfortable and how we make what causes discomfort and dress it up to our projections.
+Tsēmā‘s Tailings Pool will invite the audience to a ditzy, kitschy, campy pool party that will be an active exploration of how we engage with the uncomfortable and how we take what causes discomfort and dress it up to our projections.

 To celebrate the launch of Tailings Pool, Plug In ICA will host a Pool Party on Friday, September 17 from 7 to 11 pm at 87 Higgins Ave.
 Poolside performances will take place throughout the evening.
 Guests are invited to arrive in beachside attire.